AntoineSchmidt/Portfolio/projects/gimmick/code/levels/Readme.md

-# Creating or editing new game levels
+# Editing or creating new game levels

 CHANGING ASSET IDS IN level.json WILL BREAK THE GAME!